-Currently, access to the deep level shelters underneath Clapham Common are via a round tower, known as the rotunda, which are somewhat run-down, and prone to graffiti.
+Currently, access to the deep level shelters underneath Clapham Common is via a round tower, known as the rotunda, which are somewhat run-down, and prone to graffiti.

 Under the new plans, the rotunda by South Clapham tube station will become an exhibition gallery showing off the history of the shelter deep underground.
 To fund this, they aim to build a cafe type building next to the rotunda, and possibly enable access to the roof for high-level seating.

 That cafe is essential to fund the necessary facilities, such as toilets, storage and refurbishing the surface access — so more public tours are contingent on the cafe, or something similar being built.

 There will be public exhibitions at the rotunda to show the plans on the following dates:

 - Thursday 25 June – 3pm to 7pm

 - Friday 26 June – 3pm to 7pm

 - Saturday 27 June – 10am to 2pm

 A planning application is expected to be submitted to Lambeth Council in late summer 2015.

 Built in 1942, the shelter was not opened to the general public until July 1944, when bombing of London intensified.
 It closed in May 1945 though, after barely a year of use as the blitz came to an end.